PMP Information Sessions

 Applicants should carefully review the UW Graduate School's minimum admission requirements for baccalaureate degrees.
 In general, applicants must hold a 4-year degree or its foreign equivalent.

 Report each higher education institution you have attended and your dates of attendance.
-For each school, upload unofficial copies of your transcript and report your cumulative and major GPA.
+For each school, upload unofficial copies of your transcript and report your cumulative GPA.
 For support converting international GPAs to the 4-point scale, you may use Scholaro's free calculator.

 Official transcripts are not required during the application process; you will only have to submit official documents to the UW Graduate School if you accept an admission offer.
 At that time, you should provide your documents according to the Graduate School's official transcript requirements.